Everything you need to know for surviving an Arlington process including contact information and resources.

 - Facilitate unrest – due to Arlington’s small size, there are typically multiple individuals impacted in various ways by decisions.
 Take a divide and conquer approach, the County Staff will pit neighbors or communities against each other to move their agenda forward.

-How the County Would like for You to Engage in their Processes
+How the County Would Like for You to Engage in their Processes.
+(Just don’t).

 “Hi, I’m Pat-C an award winning resident and one of Arlington County staff’s go-to-people.
 I’m going to provide you with a guided tour of how the County wants you to behave when you want to volunteer your time, ideas and energy for the next few years of your life.
-Consider this your personal presentation on “How to be a successful Arlington Volunteer.”
+Consider this your personal presentation on “How to be a successful Arlington volunteer” according to Arlington.

 - You should definitely engage in local processes – because you can really make a difference!
 You know, different perspectives lead to better outcomes and civic engagement is the foundation of a representative government!